 China Hotel Predictive Analytics Report Released by E-Forecasting

-Business activity for China’s hoteliers weakened in February according to the latest reading of the country’s Hotel Industry Pulse (HIP). e−forecasting.com’s China HIP – a business analytic which tracks monthly overall business conditions in China’s hotel industry – decreased 0.2% in February to a reading of 94.4.
+Business activity for China’s hoteliers stayed flat in January according to the latest reading of the country’s Hotel Industry Pulse (HIP). e−forecasting.com’s China HIP – a business analytic which tracks monthly overall business conditions in China’s hotel industry – remained unchanged in January at previous month reading of 95.8.
 HIP index is set to equal 100 in 2010.

-Looking ahead of the curve, prospects of future business activity for China’s hoteliers increased in February according to the latest reading of the country’s Hotel Industry Leading (HIL) indicator. e−forecasting.com’s China HIL – a predictive analytic which gauges monthly what’s next for business in China’s hotel industry - rose 0.3% in February to a reading of 100.3, after stalling in January.
+Looking ahead of the curve, prospects of future business activity for China’s hoteliers increased in January according to the latest reading of the country’s Hotel Industry Leading (HIL) indicator. e−forecasting.com’s China HIL – a predictive analytic which gauges monthly what’s next for business in China’s hotel industry – rose 0.2% in January to a reading of 100.2, following an increase of (+0.3%) in December.
 HIL index is set to equal 100 in 2010.

 “When this recession-warning gauge passes the doorstep probability of 25%, growth in hotel performance indicators slow down substantially; and, when the recession probability passes the threshold of 50%, growth rates in hotel industry’s performance indicators will turn from positive to negative in a few months later.”
 Maria added.

-“All eight forward looking indicators of business activity that comprise China’s Hotel Industry Leading (HIL) had a positive contribution to its change in February: US Future Hotel Business; Energy Costs; Merchandise Imports; Leading Economic Indicator; Foreign Demand; Manufacturing Barometer; Economic Climate and Consumer Confidence; ” said Evangelos Simos, editor of predictive analytics databases and professor of economics at the University of New Hampshire.
-None of the 8 indicators of future business activity had a negative or zero contribution to the change of China’s Hotel Industry.
+“All eight forward looking indicators of business activity that comprise China’s Hotel Industry Leading (HIL) had a positive contribution to its change in January: US Future Hotel Business; Energy Costs; Merchandise Imports; Leading Economic Indicator; Foreign Demand; Manufacturing Barometer; Economic Climate; Consumer Confidence; ” said Evangelos Simos, editor of predictive analytics databases and professor of economics at the University of New Hampshire.
+None of the 8 indicators of future business activity had a negative or zero contribution to the change of China’s Hotel Industry Leading (HIL) in January.

 e-forecasting.com, an international economic research and consulting firm, offers forecasts of the economic environment using proprietary, real-time economic indicators to produce customized solutions for what’s next. e−forecasting.com collaborates with domestic and international clients and publications to provide timely economic content for use as predictive intelligence to strengthen its clients’ competitive advantage.